awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

    php-apache   Deployment/php-apache   0%/50%    1         10        1          25m
    ```
 **Note**
-It may take a few minutes before you see the replica count reach 1 again, even when the current CPU percentage is 0 percent\.
+The default timeframe for scaling back down is five minutes, so it will take some time before you see the replica count reach 1 again, even when the current CPU percentage is 0 percent\.
+The timeframe is modifiable\.
+For more information, see [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) in the Kubernetes documentation\.

 1. When you are done experimenting with your sample application, delete the `php-apache` resources\.